 Why You Should Never Use a Percentage Stop Loss

 Percentage Stop Losses are an outdated method for determining where to place a stop loss.
-Percentages were developed in the mid-20th century for a very different market than we have today.
-At the time, there was no Internet, no online brokers, and most of the market was long-term investing.
+Percentages for trading strategies were developed in the mid-20th century for a very different market than we have today.
+At the time, there was no internet, no online brokers, and most of the market was long-term investing.
 Since no one used stock charts or technical analysis, a percentage stop loss made sense, especially for a long-term investment.

 Nowadays, the market activity is predominantly short-term trading with heavy emphasis on technical analysis as well as fundamental analysis.
-This means that a percentage stop loss can cause you to to be exited from a stock simply because your stop loss based on a percentage is in the wrong place, where heavy trading is occurring between floor traders, professionals, and High-Frequency Trading firms that use complex Quantitative Analysis algorithms to buy and sell stocks on the millisecond scale.
+This means that a percentage stop loss can cause you to to be exited from a stock simply because your stop loss is in the wrong place, trailing the price of the stock by a certain percentage, which is often where heavy trading is occurring between floor traders, professionals, and High Frequency Trading firms that use complex Quantitative Analysis algorithms to buy and sell stocks on the millisecond scale.
 This heavy trading activity can accidentally trigger a sell order on your stock if you use percentages.

 For today’s market, it is better to use technical analysis in order to determine the proper support levels for your stop loss and profit stops based on how long you intend to hold that stock.

 There are different kinds of stop losses you should use based on what trading style or investing you are doing.

 - Swing trading or Momentum-style trading requires a fairly tight stop loss, as you are only trading the run up or down and exiting before a run reversal.